|

 Wirschning paid the

-defendant the balance of
+defendant the

 $250 the defendant was